Think about these factors when picking a great location for your Design Sprint or creative workshop.

 Lastly, this might sound mundane, but be sure that there are adequate recycling, compost, and landfill containers for the team in the space.
 Bonus points if you can get the waste bins out of the room after lunch to prevent any distracting odors throughout the afternoon.

 These are the criteria we use at Voltage Control when planning and facilitating Design Sprints and innovation workshops for our clients.
-Consider us for your next workshop.
-And, if you have a cool trick for finding the ideal workshop space, let us know!
+Are you in need of a facilitator for your next meeting or workshop?
+We’re here to help!